PHERAstar FSX

 In addition, compound autofluorescence and light scattering may cause artifacts.
 Hence, it is usually recommended to quantify the fluorescence background of a well prior to the addition of the fluorescent dye and subtract it from the calculation.
 As autofluorescence is typically less pronounced at higher wavelengths, the adoption of red dyes such as BODIPY TMR or Cy5 dyes can be used to minimize background noise.
 6, 7

 Other applications include the analysis of membrane fluidity in liposomes and mitochondrial membranes, and enzymatic assays such as proteolysis, RNA synthesis, binding kinetics, and ubiquitin conjugation/deconjugation in real-time (fig. 5).
-Applications in real-time for ubiquitin can be used for example to study the binding activity of PROteolysis TArgeting Chimeras (PROTACs) to their targets and the kinetics of interactions.
+Applications in real-time for ubiquitin can be used for example in targeted protein degradation for PROteolysis TArgeting Chimeras (PROTACs) or molecular glues, including studies of their binding activity to their targets and the kinetics of interactions.

 In the 90s, FP was adopted in the drug screening environment to facilitate the drug discovery process.
 Nowadays, it is routinely used in screening facilities, due to its homogeneous, fast, and quantitative format.
 Since FP is often linearly proportional to the percent of bound/free tracer, it is frequently employed to determine IC50 values of drug candidates.